cloxcloud/docs/source/rpi3/short_road/NFS_datastore.rst

 This guide intends to describe the process of adding an NFS datastore.

 .. note::
-    This NSF datastore is optional but recommended.
+    This NFS datastore is optional but recommended.
 If you do not use this datastore and instead keep using the default OpenNebula's datastore which uses ssh as transfer driver the container will start slowly and will not run as smoothly as it should.
     This datastore will become a bottleneck once your cluster gets big.
-When this happens you can add more NFS datastores to distribute load (more info here "**LINK OpenNebula guide**" or deploy a SAN if your budget allows it.
+When this happens you can add more NFS datastores to distribute load (more info here `<http://docs.opennebula.org/>`_ or deploy a SAN if your budget allows it.
 For the second case Ceph is recommended.
 It integrates smoothly with OpenNebula and LXDoNe and it has been used on production environments.

 NFS disks should work fine and there are a lot on the market.
 You can also use a Linux PC for the NFS export if you do not have one or do not want to use it.
 Instructions for using NFS disks vary depending the model, you are on your own there, but is really simple generally speaking.
 Now instructions are provided for using a Linux PC for the share.